InternetHealthReport/internet-yellow-pages/CONTRIBUTING.md

 1. Make sure that your code is formatted and passed linting according to the project requirements.
 This can easily be achieved by installing the `pre-commit` command as described below.
-1. Ensure any new dependencies are added to the `requirements.txt` file.
+1. Ensure any new dependencies are added to the `pyproject.toml` file.
 1. Add only relevant files to the commit and ignore the rest to keep the repo clean.
     - If you add a new dataset / crawler, include a README.md describing the crawler and the nodes / relationships it will push to the database.